ravikant-diwakar/React-Form/README.md

-# Getting Started with Create React App
+# React Form with Validation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React application that creates a form with validation for required fields without using third-party libraries.
+It displays error messages, disables submission until all fields are filled correctly, and shows all the filled details on a new route after a successful submission.

 ## Available Scripts